writethedocs/www/docs/blog/2021-community-kickoff.rst

 Looking forward
 ---------------

-One of the largest things we noticed in 2020 was how much more our community needed support.
+One of the largest things we noticed in 2020 was how much more support our community needed.
-As we scrambled to move our events online, people were also adjusting to working remote for the first time.
+As we scrambled to move our events online, people were also adjusting to working remotely for the first time.
-We saw lots of activity in our Slack network, as people were trying to build community online.
+We saw lots of activity in our Slack network, as people were trying to connect online.
 Meetups slowly adjusted,
 trying to move online and keep some momentum going.